wix-playground/dapperdox/docs/author-overlays.md

 By passing swaggerly the configuration parameter `-author-show-assets=true`, swaggerly will display an overlay search path pane at the foot of each API reference page.
 This helps you see exactly which path and filenames you can use to overlay content onto the page you are viewing (see [Configuration parameters](#configuration-parameters)).

+The recommendation is to always enable this debug mode when you are writing overlay content.

 ## Page overlay targets